 Merit Scholarships

 First-year applicants to Grinnell College are considered for merit scholarships.
-No separate application is required, but priority consideration for scholarships is given to students who submit their Common Application or QuestBridge Application by Dec.
+No separate application is required.
+Priority consideration for scholarships is given to students who submit their Common Application or QuestBridge Application by Dec.
 1.

-Grinnell College determines merit scholarship eligibility on a holistic basis during the admission process, taking into account each student’s academic achievement, extracurricular involvement, demonstrated leadership, and/or special talents.
-As a result, scholarship eligibility is determined in the same way for students who are admitted in early decision and regular decision.
-All scholarships are renewed each year for four years of study as long as the student maintains a cumulative GPA of at least 2.75.
+Grinnell College determines merit scholarship eligibility on a holistic basis during the admission process.
+The determination process takes into account each student’s academic achievement, extracurricular involvement, demonstrated leadership, and/or special talents.
+All scholarships are renewed for eight total semesters of enrollment.

-While scholarship eligibility is determined on the basis of merit, they are considered a resource when determining eligibility for need-based financial aid.
-For example, if a student has $22,000 of calculated need and receives a merit scholarship for $25,000, this student would not receive need-based aid since the scholarship exceeds the need.
+• If a student has $20,000 of demonstrated need (the difference between the cost of attendance and their family contribution) and receives a merit scholarship for $25,000, the student would not receive need-based aid since the scholarship exceeds their need.

-Currently enrolled students and recent alumni may also want to review the list of scholarships and fellowships administered by the Center for Careers, Life, and Service — including those for Grinnell-specific awards and for national awards.
+Currently enrolled students and recent alumni may also want to review the list of scholarships and fellowships administered by the Center for Careers, Life, and Service.
+This includes Grinnell-specific awards and national awards.

-Note: As a member of the NCAA Division III, Grinnell College does not provide financial assistance on the basis of athletic ability.
+As a member of the NCAA Division III, Grinnell College does not provide financial assistance based on athletic ability.

-Grinnell provides Founder’s Scholarships of varying amounts to select admitted students based on academic merit, extracurricular involvement, demonstrated leadership, and/or special talents.
+Grinnell provides Founder’s Scholarships to select admitted students based on academic merit, extracurricular involvement, demonstrated leadership, and/or special talents.
+Scholarship amounts may vary.
+Scholarship eligibility is determined in the same way for students regardless of their admission decision round.

 A domestic student who chooses to apply early decision demonstrates their commitment to Grinnell.
 In return, Grinnell shows its commitment to domestic students who are admitted early decision with the Grinnell Choice Scholarship.
-This is a $10,000 annual scholarship, renewable for a total of eight semesters.
-Domestic students who are admitted early decision are guaranteed this minimum scholarship of $10,000.
-(Note: three exceptions are explained below.)
-Select students will receive a Founder's Scholarship in addition to the Grinnell Choice Scholarship.
+Beginning with students admitted for the 2024–25 academic year, this is a $20,000 annual scholarship, renewable for a total of eight semesters.
+Domestic students who are admitted early decision are guaranteed this minimum scholarship of $20,000.
+(Note: exceptions are explained below.)
+Select students will receive a Founder’s Scholarship in addition to the Grinnell Choice Scholarship.

 Exceptions:

-The Laurel Scholarship is a Chicago-based, small mentorship program that offers prearrival programming, a full-tuition scholarship, and additional need-based financial aid to assist with the cost of housing and food for those who qualify.
+The Laurel Scholarship is a Chicago-based, small mentorship program that offers prearrival programming and a full-tuition scholarship.
+Those who qualify can also receive additional need-based financial aid to assist with the cost of housing and food.

 Eligibility